anuj-m-sharma/anuj-m-sharma/README.md

 - 🎓 Completed Undergraduate in 2019 from Pune University, India

-- 💼 Worked as Systems Engineer at Infosys from Dec '19 to July '21

-- 🥅 2022 Goals: Learn more about web 3.0

-- 🌱 I’m currently pursuing my Master's degree from The University of North Carolina at Charlotte.

 - ⚡ Fun Fact: Learnt about rooting android from [xda-developers](https://www.xda-developers.com/)

 - 📫 Reach me at **anuj.m.sharma@gmail.com**

-- 📄 Know about my experiences and projects - [Resume](https://drive.google.com/file/d/1SHjGOusP5N8xDDBRWDFl6ADTXmFm79Y9/view?usp=sharing)

 ### Connect with me:
 <p align="left">